leportella/studies/DataScience/Concepts.md

 Regardless of what we are trying to measure, the qualities that make a good measure of a scientific concept are high reliability, absece of bias, loew cost, practicality, objectivity, high acceptance and high concept validity.
 Precision or reliability refers to the reproducibility of repeated measurements, while bias refers to how far the average of many measurements is from the true value.

-Variables can be divided regarding their roles (explanatory or outcome variables) or by its statistical type
+Variables can be divided regarding their roles (explanatory or outcome variables) or by its statistical type (Quantitative or Categorical Variables).

+Classification of variables by their roles and by their statistical types are the first two and the most important steps to choosing a correct analysis for an experiment.

 ## Small Dictionary

 **Bias**: refers to the difference between the measure and some "true" value.
 A difference between and *individual* measurement and the true value is called an error.
 The bias is the average difference over many measurements.

+**Categorical variables**: variables characteristicas that are in non-quantitative categories.
+The different values taken on by a categorical variable are often called levels.
+If the levels are simple arbitrar names, the variables is nominal (color of eyes).
+But if there are at least three levels (grades in a school, such as A,B,C), then the variable is ordinal.

 **Clustering**: is the unsupervised classification of patterns (observations, data items or feature vector) into groups (clusters).
 Intuitively, patterns within a valid cluster are more similar to each other than they are